-The Trust does not engage in any bonus or share schemes or any other additional remuneration or benefits other than salary for any of it employees.
+The Trust does not engage in any bonus or share schemes for any of its employees.

 All parties within the Trust are indemnified against Public and Employers liability claims through a policy procured at a cost to the Trust.

 Members and Trustees are permitted to receive reimbursements for return journeys to and from Trustee and Board meetings at an agreed rate of 45p per mile subject to the submission of an approved claim form and receipt for any parking fees.
 Subsistence allowance is not paid by the Trust.